ComplexityVE/SugarEvax/reports/draft_final_report.md

 Using these values we build the Sugarscape.
 The metabolism, vision, initial sugar, and death age of the agents are determined using the minimum and maximum values given above.
 We choose a random value between each minimum and maximum for each agent.

-Each agent starts out at a random location on the Sugarscape with a starting amount of sugar deterimned by the minimum and maximum values from above.
+Each agent starts out at a random location on the Sugarscape with a starting amount of sugar determined by the minimum and maximum values from above.
 We choose a random value between those two values.

 Every time step, an agent moves by looking at the cells around it with the maximum distance of a cell being that agent's vision value.
 It then finds the empty cell with the greatest amount of sugar and moves to that cell.
 It collects the sugar from that cell and then its metabolism burns some sugar from the agent's stock.